Welcome to the

 Applications are welcome from all those who are suitably qualified, regardless of racial or ethnic origins, nationality, spiritual beliefs or religion, gender, age, social background, or sexual orientation/preference.

-The Foundation Certificate Course in Counselling & Psychotherapy Skills and Theories reserves the right to amend, change or rearrange course design or trainers at its own discretion.
+The London Foundation Certificate in Counselling & Psychotherapy reserves the right to amend, change or rearrange course design or trainers at its own discretion.

 “ This is the most engaging counselling course that I have participated in.
 It is unique due to enthusiastic ‘experts’ leading on their specialist subject area each week-end.
 The learning was then discussed and reflected upon by the group as a whole and course director, Jean Miller on the second day.
 The delivery of the modules in this way made the course come to life and enhanced my overall understanding of each different theoretical model taught.